Canon RF 20mm F1.4 L VCM Lens Review

 It is not unusual for a lens to have multiple AF motors, and this lens also features a nano USM (Ultrasonic Motor).
 A dedicated USM in front of the VCM motor powers an independent lens unit for coordinated movement with the main focus group.
 The floating element design provides superior close-up optical performance.

-Expect this internal-focusing lens's AF system to be extremely fast and accurate.
-Only faint clicks and shuffling will be heard by an ear near the lens during focusing.
-As a "hybrid" lens, video AF performance was a key design factor, and this AF system will provide the smooth and virtually silent behaviors necessary for high-quality movie recording.
+This internal-focusing lens's AF system is extremely fast and accurate.
+Only faint clicks and shuffling can be heard by an ear nearly against the lens during focusing.
+As a "hybrid" lens, video AF performance was a key design factor, and this AF system provides the smooth and virtually silent behaviors necessary for high-quality movie recording.

-While dim lighting will slow the focusing speed, expect this lens to impressively focus on contrast in incredibly dark conditions.
-This lens's low light AF performance on the EOS R5 Mark II should be remarkable.
+While dim lighting will slow the focusing speed, this lens impressively focuses on contrast in incredibly dark conditions.
+This lens's low-light AF performance on the EOS R5 Mark II is remarkable.

-VCM requires power to hold its position, so expect a harmless rattle to be audible when this lens is not under power.
+VCM requires power to hold its position, and a harmless rattle is audible when this lens is rotated while not under power.

-FTM (Full Time Manual) focusing is supported in AF mode with the camera in One Shot Drive Mode, but the shutter release must be half-pressed for the focus ring to become active.
-Note that FTM does not work if electronic manual focusing after One Shot AF is disabled in the camera's menu.
+FTM (Full-Time Manual) focusing is supported in AF mode with the camera in One Shot Drive Mode, but the shutter release must be half-pressed for the focus ring to become active.
+Note that FTM does not function if electronic manual focusing after One Shot AF is disabled in the camera's menu.
 The lens's switch must be in the "MF" position and the camera meter must be on/awake for conventional manual focusing to be available.

-The 20 VCM has an ideally positioned, mid-sized, fine-ribbed rubber focus ring that will turn smoothly with ideal resistance.
+The 20 VCM has an ideally positioned, mid-sized, fine-ribbed rubber focus ring that turns smoothly with ideal resistance.

 A single customizable control button is provided.
 With the camera set to continuous focus mode, press the control button to lock focus at the currently selected focus distance, permitting a focus and recompose technique.
 Or, customize this button to one of numerous other functions using the camera's menu.